icrc/psm-mobile-app/README.md

 ### Todo

 - Add beautiful looking view when recent activity list is empty
+- Configure activity to display on crash
 - Use custom dividers and spacers for the recyclerview items
-- See if you can use ViewModel's SavedState to save state across process death or share data between different activities
+- Use ViewModel's SavedState to save state across process death or share data between different activities
 - Handle cases where a valid server URL is not specified and non-XML or JSON responses are obtained while communicating with the invalid server.
 This currently isn't handled appropriately